-- 1. All data in the dataset must be accessible from a single location. - 2.
+- 1. All data in the dataset must be accessible from a single location; - 2.
 All data in the dataset must be subject to the same license or usage conditions.

-Here are some examples of datasets:
+Some examples of datasets include:

-• The most recent 5-days of synoptic observations for an entire country or territory [2].

-- Longterm record of observed water quality for a managed set of hydrological stations. - Output from the most recent 24-hours of operational numerical weather prediction model runs. - Output from 6-months of experimental model runs.
-It is important to note that output from the operational and experimental should not be merged into the same dataset because they use different algorithms it is very useful to be able to distinguish the provenance (or lineage) of data. - A multipetabyte global reanalysis spanning 1950 to present day.
+- The most recent five days of synoptic observations for an entire country or territory; [2] - A long-term record of observed water quality for a managed set of hydrological stations; - The output from the most recent 24 hours of operational numerical weather prediction model runs; - The output from six months of experimental model runs.
+It is important to note that the output from operational and experimental model runs should not be merged into the same dataset because they use different algorithms it is very useful to be able to distinguish the provenance (or lineage) of data; - A multi-petabyte global reanalysis spanning 1950 to the present.

-In summary, datasets are important because they are how data is managed in WIS.
+In summary, datasets are important because they are how data are managed in WIS2.

-1.2 Data consumer
+1.2 Information for the data consumer

-As a data consumer wanting to use data published via WIS2 you should read the guidance presented here.
+Data consumers wanting to use data published via WIS2 should read the guidance presented here.
 In addition, a list of references to informative material in this Guide and elsewhere is provided at the end of this section.